VietJet Air: Foundation delays

 Founded in 2007, the airline's founding team included Robert Hughes, an American who led the company through its initial year.
 The airline has its head office in the Vạn Phúc Diplomatic Corps in Ba Đình district, Hanoi It was the first privately owned airline to be established in Vietnam, and as of its launch in December 2011, it became the second private airline (after Air Mekong) to offer domestic service in Vietnam, as well as the fifth airline overall not counting Indochina Airlines, which ceased operations in November 2009 to offer civil domestic flights, after Vietnam Airlines, Pacific Airlines, Air Mekong and the Vietnam Air Service Company (VASCO).
-In its initial plan, the Hanoi-based airline stated its intention to offer flights to Ho Chi Minh City and Da Nang, gradually expanding its network to include other Asian destinations, such as Hong Kong, Bangkok, Singapore, and cities in southern China.
-The airline's president and CEO is Nguyen Thi Phuong Thao from December 2011.
+During its initial plan, the Hanoi-based airline stated its intention to offer flights to Ho Chi Minh City and Da Nang, gradually expanding its network to include other Asian destinations, such as Hong Kong, Bangkok, Singapore, Melbourne, and cities in South China like Beijing.
+Nguyen Thi Phuong Thao has been the airline's President and CEO since December 2011.

 Initially, VietJet had shown the intention to commence flights in late 2008 or early 2009.
 Throughout the next few years, the expected launch date was repeatedly pushed back, first to late 2009, then mid-2010.
 Airline officials gave different reasons for the delays, including increased fuel prices and other financial problems, as well as unresolved branding conflicts with the Civil Aviation Administration of Vietnam (CAAV).

 Although Malaysian budget carrier AirAsia announced in February 2010 that it planned to purchase a 30% stake in the airline through a joint venture agreement, the carrier rescinded its plans in October 2011, citing "a failure to obtain Vietnamese regulatory approvals".

-One of VietJet's first aircraft, as seen in Noi Bai in 2012, with the company's old version of livery and slogan.
-As of 2025, this particular airframe is still operating for VietJet, despite having received a new paint job.